dustinfast/intuitive_agent/README.md

 ## Proof of Concept

 Upon completion of development, proof of concept will be attempted in the following way: The attentive-layer ANN will be trained on a set of known conceptual links between some set of concepts known by the conceptual-layer.
 The entire agent will then be subjected to the validation set.
 In this way, a successful intuitive agent will be demonstrated by the attentive layer's discovery of previously unlearned connections in the validation set.

-## #TODO:
-    Allow comment lines in all data files
-    Move datafile label columns from leftmost cols to rightmost cols, where applicable.

 __Author__: Dustin Fast, 2018